Westacular/sortable-coding-challenge/README.md

 For the listing title:
 * Ignore anything enclosed in parentheses.
 * Ignore anything that comes after "for", "pour", or "für".
-This implies the listing is of the structure [accessory] for [product(s)].
+This implies the listing is of the structure "[accessory] for [product(s)]", and we don't want a false positive from matching something in the latter half of that.
 * Ignore anything after the 50th character.
 The manufacturer, family, and model number are almost always mentioned at the start of the listing.

 For the product's family string: